tzaeschke/phtree-site/index.md

 ### WQ traversal -- Idea #3: find next overlapping quadrant

+*Warning: Idea #3 is not required to implement an efficient PH-tree.
+The proposed idea works but usually provides next to no advantage, see [Caveats](#wq-traversal----idea-3----caveat).*

 Find a function `pos_next = inc(pos, minPos, maxPos)` that returns the next matching quadrant.
 This allows skipping quadrant for which `hasOverlap(...)` fails.
 The trick is that this method operates in $O(1)$, so it does not have to perform the check for any quadrant.